 Driven by business pressures and user demand for BI and mobility, many companies are developing their BI strategy at what seems like warp speed.

 Cloud services provider Alvea has taken the wraps off a managed security gateway service that can be sold by its reseller partners.
 The gateway service has been developed to help users overcome the increasing risks posed by hackers and staff looking to take advantage of consumerisation.
-Alvea has

 BE Wholesale, O2's wholesale broadband arm, has taken the plunge and remade itself in its parent's image in a move it hopes will help it sell its services more effectively through the channel and capitalise on convergence opportunities.
-The rebranding as O2 Wholesale comes in conjunction with the la

 The way events usually work is that resellers gather in a room and a vendor stands up and talks about how their solution can improve their lives.
 Usually the vendor, although with many years in the business, is coming from a background having worked at that level of the channel only.
-But the Level

 Vulnerability experts call the Microsoft Remote Desktop Protocol flaws dangerous and say they should be quickly addressed by patching admins.